papa-apap/issue-tracker-apap/.github/ISSUE_TEMPLATE/error-report.md

 about: Create a report to solve your problem together
 title: "[Error] "
 labels: error
-assignees: ''
+assignees: papa-apap

 ---

-**Describe the bug**
+**Describe the error**
-A clear and concise description of what the bug is.
+A clear and concise description of what the error is.

 **To Reproduce**
 Steps to reproduce the behavior: